jasonxwzq/JasonX-Website/content/home/accomplishments.md

   description: "This course examines this debate, reviewing key facts and utilizing economic principles to understand the interactions among population change, food demand, natural resource use and agricultural change."
   organization: Teaching Assistant
   organization_url:
-  title: Population, Environment and World Agriculture (ARE 15)
+  title: ARE 15 - Population, Environment and World Agriculture
   url: ""
 - certificate_url:
   date_end: "2021-06-15"